stitchelle/SDS/README.md

 * Create a superuser for your local version of the app:

   * `python manage.py createsuperuser`

-* Populate your database with initial data from fixtures files: (NOTE: every time you run this it will remove exisiting data and repopulate the tables)

-  * `python manage.py loaddata` # Fill this in when you have fixtures!!!!!

 * Fire up your dev server and get to work!